 Start 2018 off right by making a few New Year’s Resolutions to keep your home looking fresh and beautiful throughout the rest of the year.
 Let’s start with a clean slate by cleaning out the clutter that is bogging you down.
 Have you ever thought of what your clutter is costing you?
-Having a messy home can bring down you down in many ways such as being embarrassed to have guest over, affecting your relaxation time, and wasting money buying duplicates of things you have lost and time searching for the thing you lost.
+Having a messy home can bring you down in many ways such as being embarrassed to have guest over, affecting your relaxation time, and wasting money buying duplicates of things you have lost.

 A Place for Everything

 Many of us end the holiday season with new stuff that we receive as gifts.
 If you don’t make a plan for where each new item will go, it can quickly grow roots in wherever it lands when you bring it through the door.

 Sound familiar?
 If you haven’t already done so, spend some time making a plan for your new possessions and clearing out anything you need in order to make room for them.
 Do the same thing when you receive gifts for your birthday or other occasions throughout the year.

 The beginning of a new year is a great time to declutter and re-evaluate what you do and do not need in your home.
 The days are short, and the weather is cold in most places, so make the most of the extra indoor time by getting organized.